Why Do I Moan In My Sleep When I'm Sick? - The Science Behind Sleep Moaning When You're Ill

 Have you ever woken up in the middle of the night to find yourself moaning in your sleep when you’re ill?
 If so, you may be wondering why this happens even if you use best weighted blankets for adults and how heavy should my weighted blanket be?
 It turns out there is a science behind why do I moan in my sleep when I'm sick, and in this blog post we’ll explore what causes this behavior and the potential benefits it can have for those who are ill.

 Sleep moaning, also known as catathrenia or nocturnal groaning, is a sleep disorder characterized by moaning or groaning sounds that occur during sleep.
+Catathrenia symptoms include hallmark signs such as groaning while asleep, which can be triggered by factors like stress and require consultation with healthcare professionals for proper evaluation.
 Unlike other sleep disorders, such as sleep talking or sleepwalking, sleep moaning is less commonly known and understood.

 During sleep moaning episodes, individuals emit deep, low-pitched sounds that may vary in duration and intensity.
 The sounds can range from soft and intermittent to loud and continuous.
+The groaning sound associated with catathrenia occurs almost nightly during exhalation and can disturb sleep partners.
 Sleep moaning usually occurs during the transition from light sleep to deep sleep, and individuals may not be aware that they are making these noises.

 Although sleep moaning can be alarming for both the individual experiencing it and their bed partner, it is generally harmless and not associated with any significant health risks.
 However, it is important to note that sleep moaning can be a symptom of an underlying sleep disorder or health condition, particularly when it occurs in conjunction with other sleep-related issues.